+First semester, second semester.
+Credit, one semester hour.
 PIANO REPERTOIRE CLASS.-Piano music is discussed from the standpoint of touch, phrasing, pedaling, tonal and interpretative effects.
 Students are given the opportunity of performing.
 This class, meeting one hour a week, is required of all applicants for the certificate or diploma in piano.

-There is no charge.
+First semester, second semester.
+Credit, one semester hour.
 VOICE REPERTOIRE CLASS.-This class, meeting one hour a week, is required of all applicants for the certificate or diploma in voice.
-There is no charge.